nsklaus/amiwb/README.md

 - window decorations:
 	sliders, arrows, close, resize, iconify, lower and maximize buttons work.
-	(maximize should be made toggle, right now it's just maximize once and done)

 - it handle fullscreen for apps, and X resolutions changes and resizes accordingly